Identify the Differences Between Finches at the Feeders

 Although they share some similarities, they also have some distinguishing features that make them unique.

-In the article below, we'll discuss the differences in appearance, habitat, song, and other areas to help you in identifying each finch.
+In the article below, I'll discuss the differences in appearance, habitat, song, and other areas to help you in identifying each finch.

 Appearance Males